DM871/DM871.github.io/_tutorials/gurobi.md

   [Quick Start Guide](https://www.gurobi.com/documentation/quickstart.html)
   relative to your system.
 You can install all software via the (Ana)conda Python distribution.
-However, note that if you have already Python installed you may hand up having two distributions of it in your systems, which often creates confusion.
+However, note that if you have already Python installed you may end up having two distributions of it in your systems, which often creates confusion.
 Hence, the conda distribution is not recommended in this course.